bitid/bitid/README.md

 There is therefore no need to create an account prior to the payment, reducing the friction and upping the transformation rate for the merchant.

-See [BitID metadata](https://github.com/bitid/bitid/blob/master/bitid_metadata.md) for more information.
+See [BIP70 extension proposition](https://github.com/bitid/bitid/blob/master/bip70_extension.md) as well as [BitID metadata](https://github.com/bitid/bitid/blob/master/bitid_metadata.md) for more information.

 # Security concerns